 8 Reasons Why Your Roof Is Leaking

-Oftentimes when a homeowner thinks of a leaking roof, you may think of a missing or broken shingle.
-But there are more to roofs than just its shingles, containing multiple pieces within them where something can cause a leak.
-Leaks can do more damage to your home than you could imagine when left unrepaired, so spotting leaks getting them fixed is important.
+Oftentimes when a homeowner thinks of a leaking roof, they think of missing or broken shingles.
+But there are more to roofs than just their shingles, roofs contain multiple pieces within them where something can cause a leak.
+Leaks can do more damage to your home than you could imagine when left unrepaired, so spotting leaks and getting them fixed is important.

 Once you know all the places to look for potential leaks, it will be easier to identify leaks quicker and be able to resolve the issue and protect your home.
 Here are 8 reasons why your roof is leaking.

 1. Cracked Flashings

 Flashings are made of metal and their job is to help redirect water away from the joints in the roof to help avoid leaks.
 While this material is very durable, it can slip out of place, or the caulking may dry and crack over time.
 Ultimately water doesn’t care how small the crack is, it will find its way inside.

 Finding the source of a leak isn’t always an easy task.
 When it comes to if the flashing is cracked, the signs are water pooling in your bathroom vent, chimney, or similar places a flashing is utilized.

 A broken shingle is not always easy to spot as it will depend on the slope of your roof to how visible they are.
 But if you have a leak, looking to see if you have a broken shingle is a good starting point.

 On most roofs, a broken shingle will look like a dark spot on your roof where the underlying material is exposed.
 Shingled roofs are built with overlapping shingles, so the shingle may not cause trouble at first but will eventually cause a lot of issues.
 Call LOA Construction for a roof repair for any broken shingles you may have.